 Shelter worker mauled to death by 2 rescue dogs in Mississippi

 News out of Mississippi© USA TODAY An animal shelter employee was mauled to death by two dogs rescued from a dog-fighting ring in Mississippi, according to multiple reports, citing local police and officials.
 Clifford Phillips Jr., 57, died July 18 as he attempted to put a dog in a pen, which already had another dog in it at the Second Chance Animal Alliance in Water Valley, about 85 miles south of Memphis.
 "A dog was already in a pen, and he was trying to put another dog in there, and the other dog tried to run out, and he tried to hold him off with his foot and that dog grabbed his leg, pulled him down," Woods told the media outlet.
 "And then the other dog jumped in with him."
 Second Chance Animal Alliance 'devastated by this loss' While it is unclear what provoked the dogs into attacking Phillips, the shelter, mourned the employee's death and said it was "devastated by this loss."
 Phillips had worked at the shelter for two years, according to WREG.
-The shelter said it … [Read more...]
+The shelter said … [Read more...]

 Volusia County woman attacked by 2 dogs while delivering food to Ormond Beach, FL home

 By Annabelle Sikes Thu, July 10, 2025 A Volusia County woman was allegedly attacked by two dogs while delivering food to an Ormond Beach home.
 Records show the woman had to have multiple surgeries after being bitten on her hand, arm and leg.
 Volusia County Animal Services is currently still holding the dogs, as they are designated as dangerous.
 ORMOND BEACH, Fla. - A Volusia County woman was seriously injured after being attacked last month by two dogs while delivering food to an Ormond Beach home, records show.
 What we know Records show that Volusia County Animal Services received a call for a dog bite on June 20 at a home in Ormond Beach after a woman was taken to the hospital.
 When officials arrived at the home, they said they found a large amount of blood as well as a hose lying on the ground with the water running.
 A dog was also seen inside a crate, and both the dog and the crate appeared to be wet.
-One of the owners of the home said she was outside … [Read more...]
+One of the owners of the home said she was … [Read more...]

 FedEx worker may lose her leg following ‘vicious’ dog attack while walking to work!

 PORTLAND, Ore.
 KGW.COM A 68-year-old Fed Ex Worker is recovering in the hospital after being attacked by a dog while walking to work near Northeast 7th and Broadway on March 27 in Portland.
 The woman has now undergone three surgeries after her leg was severely injured in the attack, by what Multnomah County said was a pit bull.
 The victim, Javonnie Johnson, claims that the dog was owned by a homeless person.
 Her daughter, LaShunda Johnson, expressed her relief over her mother's survival in an interview on Wednesday, saying she was just happy her mother was alive.
 The Portland Police Bureau stated in their incident report that a friend of the dog's owner intervened to stop the attack.
 Upon arriving at the scene, officers requested the assistance of Multnomah County Animal Services, who seized the dog.
 Attorney Alexander Cambier, with Kafoury and McDougal, outlined the steps for those who find themselves in similar situations.
-"Best thing to do, obviously, is after getting … [Read more...]
+"Best thing to do, obviously, is after … [Read more...]

 DoorDash driver mauled by 2 dogs in DeFuniak Springs, FL